michav1510/Machine-Learning-Operations/README.md

 You can see a screencast that shows to you the working deployed model endpoint, the deployed pipeline, the AutoML model and successfull
 API requests we have done:
 https://youtu.be/_Yy5srWkw7Y

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.